SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Conclusion

 \section{Conclusion}

 We revisited the mask selection problem for post-training pruning and showed that it can be made substantially more tractable, even at \gls{llm} scale.
 We observed that row decoupling via equal per-row sparsity yields independent subproblems, and that individual 1-swaps can be evaluated in $\mathcal{O}(1)$ time using the Gram matrix $G = XX^{\top}$.
 This enables tractable optimization of the true row-wise quadratic loss on GPUs.
-The resulting method, \glsshort{greedyaf}, is warm-start agnostic, nearly hyperparameter-free, and scalable.
+The resulting method, \glsshort{greedyaf}, is warmstart-agnostic, nearly hyperparameter-free, and scalable.
 It consistently reduces per-layer pruning error and improves perplexity and zero-shot accuracy across modern \gls{gpt} architectures.

 Our work is not without limitations.
 While per-row sparsity is not necessarily detrimental for \glspl{llm}, our approach is restricted to that setting and only partially adapts to truly unstructured sparsity; in its current form, the algorithm can handle unstructured sparsity but cannot reallocate sparsity levels across rows.
-Furthermore, runtime and memory remain non-trivial for large architectures.
+A reallocation of sparsity between individual rows might pose an interesting direction for further research.
+Further, the focus of our work is to demonstrate that exact mask refinement is realizable at \gls{llm} scale and can improve existing mask-selection methods.
+Our objective is to refine pruning masks post-hoc.
+There exists a variety of methods that optimize both the mask as well as the remaining, non-pruned weights jointly.
+In contrast, \glsshort{greedyaf} focuses on mask optimization and is complementary to such approaches, which can in principle be combined with \glsshort{greedyaf} to refine intermediate pruning steps.
+We leave such extensions for future work.